Pedum spondyloideum

-Pedum is a monotypic genus of bivalves belonging to the family Pectinidae.
+Pedum is a monotypic genus of bivalves belonging to the family Pectinidae, the scallops.
 The only species is Pedum spondyloideum and it is the only genus in the tribe Pedini.

-The species is found in the Indian and Pacific Ocean.
+Sometimes referred to as the iridescent scallop, this species is found throughout the Indo-Pacific.

-Right and left valve of the same specimen:
+Among scallops, this species exhibits a unique lifestyle where they "bore" into live coral, creating a narrow "burrow" or niche that these scallops inhabit throughout their life.